Back to news

 Sandboxing Benchmarks

-The figures below are illustrative estimates rather than measured benchmarks, but they line up with the general trade-offs in the literature: containers start faster than VMs, microVMs land in the low hundreds of milliseconds, and capability checks add little overhead.
+The figures below are illustrative estimates rather than measured benchmarks, but they line up with the general trade-offs in the literature (opens in a new tab): containers start faster than VMs, microVMs land in the low hundreds of milliseconds, and capability checks add little overhead.

 StrategyStartupIsolation StrengthOverheadClass 1Class 2Class 3